-Points calculated by the SANDAG Technical Services Department are marked with an asterisk ().
+Points calculated by the SANDAG Technical Services Department or Contracts and Procurement staff are marked with an asterisk ().

-No. CATEGORY CRITERIA POINTS POSSIBLE CATEGORY CRITERIA PLANNING EEA PARKING 1 Alignment with ATP Object ALL How well does the proposed project align with the ATP objectives?
+No CATECORY CDITEDIA POINTS POSSIBLE SIBLE No. CATEGORY CRITERIA PLANNING EEA PARKING 1 Alignment with ATP Object ctives ALL How well does the proposed project align with the ATP objectives?
 30 20 20 2 Comprehensiveness PLANNING How comprehensive is the proposed plan?
 15 n/a n/a EEA PROGRAMS BIKE PARKING Does this effort accompany an existing or proposed capital improvement project? n/a 15 10 3 Methodology PLANNING How well will the planning process or proposed effort meet the demonstrated need and project goals?
-30 n/a n/a EEA PROGRAMS BIKE PARKING How effective will the proposed effort be in meeting the demonstrated need and project goals? n/a 30 10 4 Community Support PLANNING Does the planning project include an inclusive process?
+35 n/a n/a EEA PROGRAMS BIKE PARKING How effective will the proposed effort be in meeting the demonstrated need and project goals? n/a 35 15 4 Community Support PLANNING Does the planning project include an inclusive process?
 15 n/a n/a EEA PROGRAMS BIKE PARKING Does the project involve broad segments of the community and does it have broad and meaningful community support? n/a 15 10 5 Evaluation EEA PROGRAMS BIKE PARKING How will the project evaluate its effectiveness? n/a 20 10 6 Innovation EEA PROGRAMS BIKE PARKING Is this project new to the region and have the potential to serve as a replicable model for other cities in the region? n/a 10 30 7 Demand Analysis (GIS) PLANNING BIKE PARKING Factors contributing to score: population and employment, population and employment densities, intersection density, vehicle ownership, and activity centers.
 20 n/a 20 8 Cost Effectiveness ALL Project grant request, divided by score in Categories 1 through 7, ranked relative to each other.
 20 20 20

 9 Matching Funds

 ALL Matching funds can be from any of the following sources: 1.
 Identified and approved capital funding from identified source 2.
 Approved match grant 3 In-kind services Points for matching funds are awarded by dividing the total project cost as proposed in the application by the grant request.
 The project(s) with the largest quotient will receive twenty points, and the project(s) with no matching funds will receive no points.
 20 20 20

 10 Public Health

 ALL Does the project improve public health by targeting populations with high risk factors for obesity, physical inactivity, asthma, or other health issues?
-10 10 10
+15 15 15

-TOTAL POINTS 160 160 160
+TOTAL POINTS 170 170 170